 The “word of the day” posts are particularly useful if you’re time pressed.
 A chosen word is highlighted, translated and then used in a sentence.
 All in all, a very well-written blog.

 Talk in French has put together a great series of blogs that dive into the language to source the most essential ingredients for speaking it fluently.
-Each post a different lesson and all are well presented with easy to follow information and plenty of French with English translations.
+Each post has a different lesson and all are well presented with easy-to-follow information and plenty of French with English translations.

-One of the really cool aspects to the blogs is that in the top left hand corner of each post the reader is told how long it will take to read and whether it’s for beginners, intermediates or advanced speakers.
+One of the really cool aspects of the blog is that in the top left corner of each post, you can see how long it will take to read and whether it’s for beginners, intermediates or advanced speakers.
 The text is also given a grade such as “easy” or “difficult” so the student knows what they are letting themselves in for.

 The posts attract a reasonable number of comments and these are worth reading sometimes as they can throw up some of the burning questions that you probably have and need answers to.

-The French Blog is bursting at the seams with great content, and is compiled by aspiring fluent French speaker William Alexander who’s also an author and IT director.
+I Learn French is bursting at the seams with great content, and is compiled by aspiring fluent French speaker William Alexander who’s also an author and IT director.
 According to the blurb on his website this is his last best shot at becoming fluent and he wants to bring other French language students along with him.

 Knowing the importance of good content, William scours the Internet for useful videos and articles to comment on as well as writing a lot of original material.
 There are posts on aspects of French life and culture, cooking, comments on the news and much more.

-Two of his unmissable regular features are “Wordsmith Wednesday”—a weekly exploration of a different word, and “French Food Fight Friday”—recipes, restaurants news and lots of other food-related goodies.
+Two of the blog’s unmissable features are regular explorations of different words, plus recipes, restaurants news and lots of other food-related goodies.